hashkat/hashkat/docs/tutorial01.md

 ![In Degree Distribution](/img/tutorial01/in-degree_distribution_month_002.svg =1x  "In Degree Distribution")

-where *k* is the number of degrees or followers an entity has, and *P(k)* is the probability that an entity would have that many degrees/followers.
+where *k* is the number of degrees or followers an agent has, and *P(k)* is the probability that an agent would have that many degrees/followers.

 Repeating these steps in a similar fashion for the ou-degree an d cumulative-degree distributions gives us: